edgedb/edgedb-examples/docs-chatbot/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Note: The install script will automatically generate the query builder and embeddings for you to get started.
-If you change the schema, you will need to regenerate the query builder with `npm run generateQb`.
+Note: The install script will automatically run migrations and generate the query builder and embeddings for you to get started.
+If you change the schema, you will need to create and run migrations with `edgedb migration create` followed by `edgedb migrate` and regenerate the query builder with `npm run generateQb`.
 If you make changes to the documentation, you will need to regenerate the embeddings with `npm run embeddings`.

 To learn how to build this app yourself, check out our guide.